sleexyz/hylogen/README.md

 #### 2. play!
 Visit [localhost:5678](http://localhost:5678) in your browser.

-Changes in `Main.hs` will now be propagated in realtime to your WebGL rendering context!
+Changes in `Main.hs` will now be propagated in realtime to your WebGL rendering environment!

-## inspiration
+## References/Inspiration
 - [The_Force](https://github.com/shawnlawson/The_Force)

 ## resources